Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Consent.
 As described, we do not intentionally share, sell, or rent individual personal information associated with the requestor with anyone without your consent.
-To grant consent please contact us via our support page (insert link) to set up a user account for our service.
-You can then provide consent via account options.
+In order to provide consent you must have a user account for our service - this can be set up via our support page (insert link).
+We may contact existing users with accounts to enquire if you would be willing to provide consent for specific situations.
+Users can then provide explicit consent by choosing to enable certain account options which are disabled by default.